What is naturopathic medicine?

 What will my initial visit look like?

-All new patients should book a 90-minute initial visit.
-After you’ve booked your initial appointment you will be sent my customized intake form.
+All new patients should book a 60-minute initial visit.
+After you’ve booked your initial appointment you will be sent a customized intake form.
 The information you provide in the intake form gives me valuable insight into your case.
 Please take the time to fill out the intake form and submit it no later than 48 hours prior to your visit.
 In addition, please bring any medications/supplements that you are taking, as well as any previously completed lab work to your visit.

 During your initial session, we will explore your full health history and clarify your health goals.
 Depending on your individual case, I may perform some physical exams, some in-office testing and/or recommend specific outside lab testing to be completed.
 Expect to be asked to fill out a diet diary as homework.
 In most cases, you will also be given some initial treatment recommendations to get started on.